raylutz/audit-engine-docsite/docs/user-guide/scanengine.md

 3. Unzip the zip files into separate folders so they can be renamed.
 Make sure names are unique among all folders.
 4. Use existing tools like Bulk Rename Utility (BRU) "https://www.bulkrenameutility.co.uk/" to quickly rename them.
 5. re-ZIP the files using a tool like 7zip.org, but please use conventional ZIP format not 7z format.
+6. Each zip file should include no more than about 30K files, and limit to 10GB for convenience of handling and uploading.
+7. Upload to the same project and then reassign the archives in the job file.

 ## Conclusion